Summit of Kebnekaise.

 Day activity

-Kebnekaise in summer vs. winter
+Climbing Kebnekaise in summer or winter

-Kebnekaise in summer: Summer is preferable for those less experienced, as more people hike the trails, the paths are well-marked, daylight lasts longer, and the temperatures are milder.
+Summer is preferable for those less experienced, as more people hike the trails, the paths are well-marked, daylight lasts longer, and the temperatures are milder.
 However, the hike is still demanding and requires preparation in terms of training and the right equipment.

-Kebnekaise in winter: In winter, the ascent is done with touring skis and skins to climb the mountain.
+In winter, the ascent is done with touring skis and skins to climb the mountain.
 Due to snow and ice conditions and shorter daylight hours, more equipment and experience are required.
 For a winter ascent, we recommend taking the eastern route with a guide.
 The western route is not ideal in winter, as it crosses several avalanche areas and rocky, wind-exposed sections.

 Practical tips for climbing Kebnekaise